 From the rousing sound of fiddles, traditional homemade scran and that famous Irish craic, there are plenty of ways the Scottish capital embraces the celtic spirit.
 So pour yourself a Guinness and as they say in the Emerald Isle – Sláinte!
 Here are the 5 stops we recommend on your Edinburgh Irish pub crawl.
+Please make sure that you drink responsibly.

 With its bustling atmosphere and unbeatable Irish spirit, Malones is one of Edinburgh’s most beloved boozers.
 Having recently relocated, it now holds a prime position in the city’s West End, establishing itself as the go-to place for a cold pint and a packet of Taytos.
 Proving true dedication to its theme, the bar is home to a giant mural tribute to popular sitcom, Father Ted.
 Surprisingly detailed and spanning 28 metres, we reckon that’s reason enough to visit this friendly joint.